woocart/localizations/UK/products-toys.md

 Price: 3.95

-Add a fun favorite to any kid's party bag with these Mini Party Bubbles.
-These kids bubbles come in assorted color bottles and are great for entertaining children at a birthday party, bubble party or outdoor picnic.
+Add a fun favourite to any kid's party bag with these Mini Party Bubbles.
+These kids bubbles come in assorted colour bottles and are great for entertaining children at a birthday party, bubble party or outdoor picnic.
 Bubble bottles make easy party bag fillers and game prizes or can be used just for fun at almost any celebration!

 - Pack of 24 Mini Party Bubbles
 - Each Bubble Bottle contains 17ml (0.6 fluid oz) of bubble solution
-- Party Bubbles come in assorted color bottles and are capped with a built-in bubble wand
+- Party Bubbles come in assorted colour bottles and are capped with a built-in bubble wand
 - Easy and affordable party bag fillers, game prizes or fun activity at a kids birthday party, summer BBQ or outdoor wedding
 - Coordinate with other party bag fillers and party supplies from Unique Party.